**Application period is CLOSED. The deadline for application submission was Friday, September 10, 2021. We will resume applications in Spring 2022**

 Firefighters for the City of Fort Smith are all civil service employees.
 They are hired according to Arkansas State Law and City of Fort Smith Civil Service Commission Rules.

 Step 2 – After your application has been completed, you will be scheduled to take a civil service written examination.
-This examination is only given on the first Monday in October each year.
+The next examination is set for Monday, October 11, 2021, at location TBD.
+Examination room doors close at 6pm sharp.

-Step 4 – After successfully completing the physical agility test, you will be scheduled for an interview with a panel from the FSFD to review your application and background.
+Step 4 – After successfully completing the physical agility test, you will be scheduled for an interview with a panel of members from the FSFD.
+The purpose of this oral interview will be to review your application and background and assess such things as your fitness, reputation, character, motivation, appearance, demeanor, attitude, ability to communicate, and suitability for the rigors demanded of a firefighter.
+Interviews are tentatively scheduled for Monday, October 18 and 19, 2021.

 Rescue – Vehicle extrication, water, trench, high rise, collapse, etc.